 These fees support vital programs that ensure pesticide compliance across the state.
 Funds help cover label reviews, marketplace inspections, and pesticide application monitoring in commercial, residential, and agricultural settings.
 They also support training for pesticide applicators and public employees, as well as programs focused on pesticide disposal, groundwater protection, and noxious weed control.

-Puerto Rico Increases Pesticide Registration Fee
+Puerto Rico Fee Increase

-In a recent change to the U.S. Territory’s legislation, Puerto Rico has increased it’s registration fee from $40 to $250 for a two year registration certificate.
-This change is in affect beginning in 2025 for all pesticide products.
-Even at a per product fee of $125 per year, Puerto Rico remains one of the lowest cost states or territories to register pesticide products in.
+In a recent change to the U.S. territory’s legislation, Puerto Rico has increased its registration fee from $40 to $250 for a two-year registration certificate.
+This change is in effect beginning in 2025 for all pesticide products and the fees will support costs to review and approve pesticide applications in the territory.

 The SRC Team continues to monitor state fee increases and will inform our clients of key changes.
-Contact your SRC consultant with any questions about your state registrations and for help with registration fee budgeting.
+Contact your SRC consultant with any questions about your state registrations and for assistance with registration fee budgeting.

 Chelsey Sandlin